 \subsubsection{Attentive Knowledge Tracing}

-In the development of deep learning, transformer was the first approach to be proposed for neural machine translation \citep{vaswani2017attention}; this model abandons recurrence and relies entirely on an attention mechanism to capture global dependencies within a sequence.
-The transformer has demonstrated superior power in feature extraction and dependency capture while maintaining high computational efficiency.
-Some representative transformer-based pre-training models, such as BERT \citep{devlin-etal-2019-bert}, have obtained state-of-the-art results on many natural language processing tasks. \citet{pandey2019self} proposed a self-attentive model for knowledge tracing (SAKT), which directly applied the transformer to capture long-term dependencies between students' learning interaction with few modifications, and achieved fairly good performance.
-Moreover, \citet{2021Fine} proposed an adaptive sparse self-attention network to generate the missing features and simultaneously obtained fine-grained prediction of student performance. \citet{2020Learning} found there was a vibration problem in DKT and presented an attention-based knowledge tracing model to solve it, which also further used Finite State Automaton (FSA) to provide deep analysis about knowledge state transition.
+In the development of deep learning, the Transformer is initially proposed for neural machine translation \citep{vaswani2017attention}, which abandons recurrence and solely relies on the self-attention mechanism to capture global dependencies within a sequence.
+The Transformer has been demonstrated to excel in feature extraction and dependency capture, while maintaining high computational efficiency.
+Some representative pre-training models based on the Transformer, such as BERT \citep{devlin-etal-2019-bert} and GPT \citep{brown2020language}, have obtained state-of-the-art results on various natural language processing tasks. \citet{pandey2019self} propose a self-attentive model for knowledge tracing (SAKT), which directly apply the Transformer to capture long-term dependencies between students' learning interactions.
+Furthermore, \citet{2021Fine} introduce an adaptive sparse self-attention network to generate missing features and simultaneously produce fine-grained predictions of student performance. \citet{2020Learning} employ a multi-head ProbSparse self-attention mechanism to mitigate the time complexity and effectively capture the long-term dependencies in students' learning interactions.

-However, the complexity of the KT task, which is caused by the interactions between students and exercises, limits the performance of the simple transformer application.
-Therefore, \citet{SKVMN_plus} proposed a model named separated self-attentive neural knowledge tracing (SAINT) to improve self-attentive computation for knowledge tracing adaptation.
-More specifically, SAINT has an encoder-decoder structure, where the exercise and answer embeddings are separately encoded and decoded by self-attention layers.
-This separation of input allows SAINT to stack self-attention layers multiple times and capture complex relations among exercises and answers.
-Subsequently, the SAINT+ model \citep{SAINT_plus} is proposed to incorporate two temporal features into SAINT: namely, the answering time for each exercise and the interval time between two continuous learning interactions.
-Both SAINT and SAINT+ have achieved superior performance relative to SAKT on the EdNet dataset \citep{choi2020ednet}, one of the largest publicly available datasets for educational data mining.
+However, the complexity of the KT task often limits the performance of the aforementioned simple Transformer applications. \citet{SKVMN_plus} introduce a novel approach named Separated Self-Attentive Neural Knowledge Tracing (SAINT) to enhance self-attentive computation for KT adaptability.
+Specifically, SAINT employs an encoder-decoder structure, with the exercise and answer embeddings being separately encoded and decoded by self-attention layers.
+The separation of the input allows SAINT to stack self-attention layers multiple times, thus capturing complex relations in student interactions.
+Subsequently, \citet{SAINT_plus} introduce the SAINT+ model, which integrates two temporal features into SAINT: namely, the time taken to answer each exercise and the interval time between consecutive learning interactions.
+Both SAINT and SAINT+ have outperformed the SAKT model on the student performance prediction task.